-Completeness 5 pts Excellent All problems are complete and have full 4 pts Almost All problems are complete, but 3 pts Missing Work Some problems are missing.
-2 pts Needs Help Some problems are missing, 1 pt Missing a Lot I mostly see solutions some are missing full solutions. and/or most submitted problems are missing full solutions. answers without solutions.
-5pts Excellent 4pts Technical Mistakes 3 pts Small Conceptual 2 pts Serious Conceptual 1 pt Point for Trying Correctness Your solutions are correct, or if you have mistakes, they are small miscalculations.
-Your problems have some errors, but they are driven by small conceptual misunderstandings of new material.
-The mistakes you are making are driven by small conceptual misunderstandings of old material.
-The mistakes you are making are conceptual mistakes of material that has been well- covered.
+5 pts Complete 4 pts Missing Parts 3 pts Missing Work 2 pts Needs Help 1 pt Missing a Lot Completeness All problems are complete and have full solutions.
+Problems are missing full solutions (e.g. missing graphs, missing parts).
+Some problems are missing.
+Some problems are missing, and/or most submitted problems are missing full solutions.
+I mostly see answers without solutions.
+5pts Excellent 4pts Technical Mistakes 3 pts Small Conceptual 2 pts Serious Conceptual 1 pt Point for Trying Correctness Your solutions are correct, or any mistakes are small mistakes.
+Your problems have some errors, but they are mostly small technical mistakes or basic miscalculations.
+The mistakes you are making are driven by small conceptual misunderstandings of new material.
+The mistakes you are making are driven by large conceptual mistakes of new material, or conceptual mistakes of material that has been well-covered.
 You made a good-faith attempt on the problem, but there is a lot wrong.